MohamadHamad17/MohamadHamad17/README.md

   Developed a full-stack application using the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to create, edit, and manage their job postings.
 The application helps users stay organized with a clean interface and efficient workflow for managing job-related tasks.

 - **[PHI Video Anonymizer](https://github.com/MohamadHamad17/PHI-Video-Anonymizer)**
-  Developed during my internship at Glendor, this project focuses on identifying and anonymizing Protected Health Information (PHI) in medical videos.
-It implements advanced open-source models to detect and blur sensitive information such as faces, text, and fingerprints to protect patient privacy.
+Developed during my internship at Glendor, this project applies advanced open-source detection models to identify and anonymize Protected Health Information (PHI) in medical videos.
+Leveraging computer vision and AI, it locates and obscures sensitive data such as faces, on-screen text, and biometric identifiers to mitigate privacy risks and ensure compliance with HIPAA guidelines.

-### 🎓 Certifications
-- Microsoft Azure Fundamentals (AZ-900) — *In Progress*
-- CompTIA Security+ — *In Progress*
-- CompTIA Network+ — *In Progress*

-## 🛠 Skills & Technologies
-- **Languages:** JavaScript, Python, Java, C
-- **Frontend:** React, Bootstrap, HTML5, CSS3
-- **Backend:** Node.js, Express
-- **Databases:** NoSQL, MongoDB
-- **Cybersecurity Tools & Experience:**
-  - Tenable.io / Nessus (Vulnerability Scanning)
-  - Microsoft Azure (VMs, NSGs, hybrid scanning)
-  - PowerShell & Bash (Remediation scripting)
-  - Active Directory (Credential provisioning and access control)
-  - Wireshark (Network traffic analysis)
-  - SCCM (Patch deployment and automation)
-  - ServiceNow / Cherwell (ITSM ticketing systems)

 <h3 align="left">Languages and Tools:</h3>